 Midwest Engine Service is a full-service auto repair and preventive maintenance center.
 We have been performing our high quality and guaranteed auto repairs in the Madison area since 1989.
 We are conveniently located and qualified to repair and service all domestic and import cars, trucks, and SUVs.
 We only use parts that are equal to or exceed the standards of those parts originally used by the manufacturers.
 We are definitely the cost-effective alternative to car dealership servicing for all scheduled maintenance of your personal or company auto, pickup or truck.
 Regardless of where it was built, we will service your car or truck and still maintain the manufacturer's warranty.

 We believe in placing you, the customer, first.
-At Midwest Engine, we offer you unmarked loaner cars to use while we work on your car, because having your vehicle repaired shouldn't be an inconvenience for you - and you shouldn't have to act as our billboard.
+At Midwest Engine, we offer you loaner cars to use while we work on your car, because having your vehicle repaired shouldn't be an inconvenience for you.

 At Midwest Engine, we promise to: